How can I reuse or recycle wine corks?

 Best Suggestions

-- Reuse: Slice up real corks and use them to make noticeboards and trivets or pop them under wobbly table legs.
+- Reuse: Slice up real cork wine corks and use them to make noticeboards and trivets or pop them under wobbly table legs.
 Alternately, use them at the bottom of plant pots to aid drainage.

 - Recycle: Lots of organisations collect cork-corks and synthetic corks.
 See the comments below for some addresses.